 "The kitchen was a labor of love," says Krasic.
 "It's way easier designing kitchens for other people—it just seems so final when it's yours!"
 Fortunately, her business partner Amanda shared the same vision for the space and helped make tough decisions.
 Their favorite features?
 "Framed cabinetry, floating shelves, art, and marble.
 I made sure this kitchen had all of those elements," she says.

 Although bathrooms and kitchens are the most common all-white rooms, they chose to buck tradition and introduce wood.
 "I wanted the richness of wood to make the room feel warm and the lightness of the oak for consistency in the home," she explains.
-It adds a layer of depth without complicating the color palette.
+It adds a layer of depth without complicating the colour palette.

-Add Subtle Color With Small Accessories
+Add Subtle Colour With Small Accessories

-The house isn't completely devoid of color.
+The house isn't completely devoid of colour.
 The duo added pops of blue in the bedroom via accessories like throw pillows, duvet covers, and art that can be swapped out as their tastes change.